Whittaker modules for the affine Lie algebra $A_1 ^{(1)}$: Abstract

 \section{Abstract}

-We prove the irreducibility of the universal non-degenerate Whittaker modules for the affine Lie algebra $\widehat{\sl_2}$ of type $A_1^{(1)}$ with noncritical level which are also irreducible Whittaker modules over $\widetilde{\sl_2} =\widehat{\sl_2} + {\C} d $ with the same Whittaker function and central charge.
-We have to modulo a central character for ${\sl_2}$ to obtain irreducible degenerate Whittaker $\widehat{\sl_2} $-modules with noncritical level.
+We prove the irreducibility of the universal non-degenerate Whittaker modules for the affine Lie algebra $\widehat{\sl_2}$ of type $A_1^{(1)}$ with noncritical level.
+These modules can become simple Whittaker modules over $\widetilde{\sl_2} =\widehat{\sl_2} + {\C} d $ with the same Whittaker function and central charge.
+We have to modulo a central character for ${\sl_2}$ to obtain simple degenerate Whittaker $\widehat{\sl_2} $-modules with noncritical level.
 In the case of critical level the universal Whittaker module is reducible.
-We prove that the quotient of universal Whittaker $\widehat{\sl_2}$--module by a submodule generated by a scalar action of central elements of the vertex algebra $V_{-2}(\sl_2)$ is irreducible as $\widehat{\sl_2}$--module.
+We prove that the quotient of universal Whittaker $\widehat{\sl_2}$--module by a submodule generated by a scalar action of central elements of the vertex algebra $V_{-2}(\sl_2)$ is simple as $\widehat{\sl_2}$--module.
 We also explicitly describe the simple quotients of universal Whittaker modules at the critical level for $\widetilde{\sl_2}$.
-Quite surprisingly, with the same Whittaker function and the same central character of $V_{-2}(\sl_2)$, some irreducible $\widetilde{\sl_2}$ Whittaker modules can have semisimple or free action of $d$.
-At last, by using vertex algebraic techniques we present a Wakimoto type construction of a family of generalized Whittaker irreducible modules for $\widehat{\sl_2}$ at the critical level.
+Quite surprisingly, with the same Whittaker function some simple degenerate $\widetilde{\sl_2}$ Whittaker modules at the critical level have semisimple action of $d$ and others have free action of $d$.
+At last, by using vertex algebraic techniques we present a Wakimoto type construction of a family of simple generalized Whittaker modules for $\widehat{\sl_2}$ at the critical level.
 This family includes all classical Whittaker modules at critical level.
-We also have Wakimoto type realization for irreducible degenrate Whittaker modules for $\widehat{\sl_2}$ at noncritical level.
+We also have Wakimoto type realization for degenerate Whittaker modules for $\widehat{\sl_2}$ at noncritical level.